ianmay/aws_hello_world/README.md

 ## Getting Started ~ Setup

 Time to get set up and install all the relevant tools I will need to complete the work.
-I'm using a windows based machineand am a fan of Chocolatey so that's  what I'll use to install the tools.
+I'm using a windows based machine and am a fan of Chocolatey so that's what I'll use to install the tools.
 A list of links to the websites is also included below in case you prefer to get the installers directly from there.

 ### from powershell :
 ```PowerShell